Code-Institute-Submissions/Gretaah-milestone-project1/README.md

 <br/>

-- My design choise of having a transparent footer and navbar presented a problem with the body content overlapping the footer so I added a background color to my footer after my mentor adviced me to do so.
+- My design choice of having a transparent footer and navbar presented a problem with the body content overlapping the footer.
+I solved this by adding a background colour to my footer after advise from my mentor.

 <br/>